telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/checkeddropdownlist/customizing-appearance/accessing-and-customizing-elements.md

 You can access and modify the style for different elements in __RadCheckedDropDownList__ by using the *Element hierarchy editor*.

->note In order to access the *Element hierarchy editor* select RadCheckedDropDownList and click the small arrow on the top right position in order to open the Smart Tag.
+>tip In order to access the *Element hierarchy editor* select RadCheckedDropDownList and click the small arrow on the top right position in order to open the Smart Tag.
 Then, click the *Edit UI Elements*.

 >caption Figure 1: Element hierarchy editor